Brigid: In early Irish literature

-Cormac's Glossary, written by Christian scribes in the 9th century and based on earlier sources, says that Brigit was a goddess and daughter of the Dagda.
-It describes her as a "goddess of poets" and "woman of wisdom" or sage, who is also famous for her "protecting care".
-It says that Brigit has two sisters: Brigit the physician or "woman of healing", and Brigit the smith.
-It explains that from these, all goddesses in Ireland are called Brigit; suggesting that it "may have been more of a title than a personal name".
+Sanas Cormaic (Cormac's Glossary), written by Christian scribes in the 9th century and based on earlier sources, has an entry for Brigit.
+It says she was a goddess of the elite poet-seers (the filí) and that she had two sisters, Brigit the goddess of healing and Brigit the goddess of smithing, all of whom are daughters of the Dagda:"Brigit ... the female seer or woman of insight, i.e. the goddess whom poets (filid) used to worship, for her cult was very great and very splendid.
+It is for this reason that they call her the goddess of poets by this title, and her sisters were Brigit the woman of leechcraft, and Brigit the woman of smithcraft, i.e. the goddesses i.e. three daughters of the Dagda are they.
+It explains that from these, all the Irish have a goddess called Brigit; suggesting that it "may have been more of a title than a personal name".

-The Lebor Gabála Érenn also calls Brigit a poetess and daughter of the Dagda.
-It says she has two oxen, Fea and Femen, from whom are named Mag Fea (the plain of the River Barrow) and Mag Femin (the plain of the River Suir).
-Elsewhere, these are named as the two oxen of Dil, "radiant of beauty," which may have been a byname for Brigid.
+The Lebor Gabála Érenn, first compiled in the 11th century, also calls Brigit a poetess and daughter of the Dagda.
+It says she has two oxen, Fea and Femen, from whom are named Mag Fea (a plain on the River Barrow) and Mag Femin (a plain on the River Suir).
+Elsewhere, these are called the oxen of Dil, "radiant of beauty".
 It also says she possesses the "king of boars", Torc Triath (from whom the plain of Treithirne is named), and the "king of wethers", Cirb (from whom the plain of Cirb is named).
 The animals were said to cry out whenever plundering was committed in Ireland.
 This suggests Brigid was a guardian goddess of domesticated animals.

+The "Judgments of Bríg" (Bretha Bríg) are 8th–9th century glosses added to the Senchas Már, a collection of early Irish law tracts.
+They are adjustments to customary laws to allow for the special needs of women.
+The texts ascribe these to the mythical Bríg Brethach ("Bríg of the Judgments"), who is said to be the wife of the legendary judge and poet Sencha.
+In the Ulster sagas of Irish mythology, Bríg Brethach is one of a trio, along with Sencha's mother Bríg Briugu ("Bríg the hostel-keeper") and his daughter Bríg Ambue ("Bríg the propertiless").

-In Cath Maige Tuired, Bríd is the wife of Bres and bears him a son, Ruadán.
-His name is cognate to several words in Indo-European languages that mean "red, rust", etc. The story says she began the custom of keening, a combination of wailing and singing, while mourning the death of Ruadán.
+In Cath Maige Tuired, Bríg is the wife of Bres and bears him a son, Ruadán, whose name is related to the word for "red".
+The story says she began the custom of keening, a combination of wailing and singing, while mourning the death of Ruadán.
 She is credited in the same passage with inventing a whistle used for night travel.

-In her English retellings of Irish myth, Lady Augusta Gregory describes Brigit as "a woman of poetry, and poets worshipped her, for her sway was very great and very noble.
-And she was a woman of healing along with that, and a woman of smith's work, and it was she first made the whistle for calling one to another through the night."